Yespo-CDP/yespo-shopify/README.md

 #### Implementation:

-- [Registers](https://docs.esputnik.com/reference/createdomain) the current store domain in Yespo.
+- [Register](https://docs.esputnik.com/reference/createdomain) the current store domain in Yespo.
-- [Retrieves](https://docs.esputnik.com/reference/getscript) the Yespo site script.
+- [Retrieve](https://docs.esputnik.com/reference/getscript) the Yespo site script.
-- Stores the script content in a Shopify metafield: yespo-script.
+- Store the script content in a Shopify metafield: yespo-script.
-- Injects the script into the storefront using a Theme App Extension (./extensions/yespo-extension).
+- Inject the script into the storefront using a Theme App Extension (./extensions/yespo-extension).

 ### Web Push Subscription